MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/IMPORTFILE-Function--MediaSet-.md

 caps.latest.revision: 5
 ---
 # IMPORTFILE Function (MediaSet)
-Adds a media file, such as a jpeg image, to the **MediaSet** data type field of a record for displaying the media with the record in the client.
+Adds a media file, such as a jpeg image, to the **MediaSet** data type field of a record for displaying the media in the client.
 The media is imported to the database and included in a MediaSet for the record.
 The MediaSet defines a collection of media.

 ## Syntax

 ```
-[GUID] := ]Record.Media.IMPORTFILE(FileName ,Description[, MimeType])
+[GUID] := ]Record.MediaSet.IMPORTFILE(FileName ,Description[, MimeType])
 ```

 #### Parameters